 Another plan for an extension in the form of an eastern circle was published in 1947 and would require 3 stops on the existing system (Buchanan Street, St Enoch and Bridge Street) to become exchange stations with new platforms built next to or below the existing one with new stops at Hutcheson Square, Richmond Park, Dalmarnock, Belvidere Hospital, Rigby Street, Carntyne, Dinart Street, Blochairn Street and Kennedy Street.
 Unfortunately there was no progress with the extension due to the costs involved.

 In 1953, significant expansion work was carried out to Govan Cross station, with the addition of a depot office building and seperate exit, which left the existing passageway at the top of the stairs from the platform chamber.
 This building was at the opposite side of Greenhaugh Street from the existing building, which became entrance only and allowed for better passenger flow.
 The lower floor of the new building contained depot and cash office facilities, whilst the upper floor consisted of locker rooms and canteen facilities, which could also be used by tram and bus staff if required.
-The existing station entrance, which was built into a tenement was refurbished and retiled to make it look more modern around this time, with other stations also being treated to a tidyup.
+The existing station entrance, which was part of a tenement building was refurbished and retiled to make it look more modern around this time, with other stations also being treated to a tidyup.

 On 8th April 1954, whilst being prepared for lifting, the crane hook snapped and dropped the lifting cradle onto the roof of trailer car 32, causing major damage to the roof.
 A serious amount of repair work was required and the decision was taken to experiment with passenger flow on the car by adding a central set of solid doors in addition to the doors at the vestibule ends.
 Between 1955 and 1958, the entire fleet was repainted into a new, more simple all red livery, replacing the more ornate 1930s style Red and White livery.